5 Best Non-Toxic Dishwasher Detergents

 A surfactant is made from ingredients that produce lather or foam.
 There are hundreds of them, some that are safe and many that are not.
 The most used surfactants in dishwasher detergents are ethoxylated surfactants, which are toxic.

 In conclusion, dishwasher detergents, even so-called “natural” ones, often include harmful chemicals or hidden ingredients that make them potentially toxic.
-Pay close attention to the labels, as always, and utilize my dishwasher detergent recommendations for safe dishwashing.
+Pay close attention to the labels to spot and avoid harsh chemicals, as always, and utilize my dishwasher detergent recommendations for safe dishwashing.
 (If you hand wash your dishes, you can also find my dishwashing liquid guide and my top non-toxic dish soaps on the I Read Labels For You blog.)

 Why Is Finding Non-Toxic Dishwasher Detergents Difficult?